Yuhan-Shen/VisualNarrationProceL-CVPR21/README.md

   ```
   python main.py --data_dir <data_dir> --task <task>
   ```
 where <data_dir> is the directory that you save the data and <task> is the task you want to use, <task> can also be `all` if you want to run the model for all tasks in one run.
+If you want to use the sample videos, simply run `python main.py`.
 This command will run the whole process of **data preprocessing**, **training**, and **segmentation**.

 In the end, it will print the segmentation results as: